Detecting AI-Generated Video via Frame Consistency: Appendix

 If divided by content, the $GenerateVideoForensics$ data set $D$ consists of 964 triples, which can be expressed as $D=\{(R, P, F)^{(i)}\}_{i=1}^{964}$, $R$ and $P$ represent real videos and corresponding text prompts, $F$ represents multiple fake videos generated by different generation models based on text prompts $P$.

-If divided by the generation model, the GenerateVideoForensics data set can be divided into four sub-datasets: Text2Video-zero, ModelScopeT2V, ZeroScope, and SHOW-1.
+If divided by the generation model, the GenerateVideoForensics data set can be divided into four sub-datasets: Text2Video-zero, ModelScopeT2V, ZeroScope, and Show-1.
 Each sub-dataset consists of 964 new triples, which can be expressed as $D=\{(R, P, f)^{(i)}\}_{i=1}^{964}$, $R$ and $P$ represent the real video and the corresponding text prompt, and $f$ represents the fake video generated by the specific generation model represented by the name of the current sub-dataset based on the text prompt $P$.

-\subsection{Dataset Evaluation}
+\subsubsection{Dataset Evaluation}

 As part of this research, we present a comprehensive analysis of the GVF dataset, which includes an analysis of the attribute statistics of prompts, as well as an assessment of the different generation models in terms of the spatial content, spatial attributes, temporal content, and temporal attributes according to the FETV~\cite{liu2023fetv}.